ravendb/bootcamp/src/Unit-1/lesson5/README.md

 ## Exercise: Querying orders of a company

-This time, you will write an application which requests an company Id.
+This time, you will write an application which requests a company Id.
 Then you will list the orders made by this company.

 I think you got the basics from the previous exercises.
 So, I will not repeat